Create Random Dungeons with Snippets

 4. You maybe wondered if the map will later look clipped or repetitive.
 To get some more variety, you can repeat step 3 and make another map with Snippets.

 Important: Name them „Snippets2“, „Snippets3“, and so on.
-This plugin then will randomly pick from your maps.
+This plugin will then randomly pick from your maps.

 Space Map